terryyizhongru/interpretable-pd/README.md

 bash scripts/runs/experiments/cross_full/gita.sh
 ```

-, where `$DATASET_DIR` and `$METADATA_PATH` refer to the directory containing all the audio waveform samples and the CSV including the corpus subject metadata, respectively. _Please, note that you have to convert the 1st sheet of the .xlsx provided in the GITA dataset to a .csv file.)_
+, where `$DATASET_DIR` and `$METADATA_PATH` refer to the directory containing all the audio waveform samples and the CSV including the corpus subject metadata, respectively. _Please, note that you have to convert the 1st sheet of the .xlsx provided in the GITA dataset to a .csv file._

-In order to evaluate your model in a specific assessment across all repetitions and folds, you can run the following command:
+In order to **evaluate your model** for a specific assessment task across all repetitions and folds, you can run the following command:

 ```
 python scripts/evaluation/overall_performance.py --exps-dir ./exps/gita/cross_full/$TASK/
 ```

 , where `$TASK` corresponds to the name of the target task you want to evaluate.
+You can always inspect the directory `scripts/evaluation/` to find other interesting scripts.

 ## <a name="citation"></a> 📖 Citation